aiven/aiven-docs/docs/products/kafka/howto/enable-kafka-tiered-storage.md

 ## Enable tiered storage via Aiven Console

-Follow these steps to enable tiered storage for your service using the Aiven Console.
+To enable tiered storage for your service using the Aiven Console:

 1. Log in to the [Aiven console](https://console.aiven.io/), and select your project.